Charlie9009/CI_MS1_MYGYM/README.md

 * As a site owner I want the customer to be able to easily book sessions.

-* As a site owner I want the customer to tell their friends and family how much they enjoy my website.
+* As a site owner I want the customer to tell their friends and family how much they enjoy my MyGym.

 * As a site owner I want the customer to feel it's worth signing up for the service.

-## User goals
+## User stories

-* As a user I want to increase my well being.
+* I have not worked out in a while so I want to increase my wellbeing.

-* As a user I want to feel inspired to workout when navigating the web page.

-* As a user I want to build muscles in a safe and effective way.
+* When I work out I find myself having pain in my back from not training with proper form so I feel I need help.

-* As a user I want to relate to the brand.
+* I am a single parent so I dont have a lot of time to work out during the day.

-* As a user I want to feel that I can trust the personal trainers from watching their videos.

-* As a user I want to see and feel results by using the service.

-* As a user I want to be able to easily find contact info and location of the gym.

-* As a user I want to be able to find the schedule and book sessions.
+* I was at the gym the other day and I forgot my bag in a locker and I am wondering if it has been found.
+I also want to my a personal trainer.

+* I have become bored of my usual group workout so I want to find a new class.

+* I am a very busy person and I dont like looking a long time for information.

+* My friend just told me about MyGym and how happy he was with the gym so I'm wondering what it costs.

+* I like working out from home and I am very happy with the online workouts from Athlean X.

+* I like to keep up with what is happening with MyGym and when new videos are released.

 ## Features